armindarvish/consult-gh/README.md

             Clone this repo and make sure the files are on your load path, as described on [EmacsWiki](https://www.emacswiki.org/emacs/LoadPath).

-## Configuration
+-   Configuration

     Consult-GH is built with the idea that the user should be able to customize everything based on their use-case.
 In fact, the default configurations are minimal and prioritize performance over usability, therefore for optimal use, the user is very much expected to configure Consult-GH according to their use case.
 For example, with the default configuration, when selecting a repository,  Consult-GH opens the link in a browser, but you can configure that to show the README inside Emacs or clone the repository, etc. Therefore I recommend you read through this section and understand how to configure the package according to your needs and use-case, but if you just want a drop-in minimal config, look at the snippet below and make sure you replace "armindarvish" with your GitHub username:

-    ```emacs-lisp
         (use-package consult-gh
           :straight (consult-gh :type git :host github :repo "armindarvish/consult-gh" :branch "develop")

           :config
-      ;;add your main GitHub account (replace "armindarvish" with your user or org)
-      (add-to-list 'consult-gh-default-orgs-list "armindarvish")
+          ;;add your main GitHub account (replace "armindarvish" with your user or org) (add-to-list 'consult-gh-default-orgs-list "armindarvish")

-      ;;use "gh org list" to get a list of all your organizations and adds them to default list
-      (setq consult-gh-default-orgs-list (append consult-gh-default-orgs-list (remove "" (split-string (consult-gh--command-to-string "org" "list") "\n"))))
+          ;;use "gh org list" to get a list of all your organizations and adds them to default list (setq consult-gh-default-orgs-list (append consult-gh-default-orgs-list (remove "" (split-string (consult-gh--command-to-string "org" "list") "\n"))))

-      ;; set the default folder for cloning repositories, By default Consult-GH will confirm this before cloning
-      (setq consult-gh-default-clone-directory "~/")
+          ;; set the default folder for cloning repositories, By default Consult-GH will confirm this before cloning (setq consult-gh-default-clone-directory "~/")
         )

-    ```

     The configuration above adds "armindarvish" to the default orgs (used by `consult-gh-default-repos` so you can quickly see all your repositories.

-### Custom Variables
+    -   Custom Variables

         -   `consult-gh-tempdir`